hbckleikamp/CartMFP/README.md

 Optional arguments can supplied to tune which massses will be returned, this includes the polariy, which adducts to consider, which charge states to consider.
 Other key arguments include the ppm tolerance of the mass error of returned composition, and the maximum number of compositions returned per mass.
-Adducts use the following syntax: sign(+/-) elemental composiiton charge(+/-)
+Adducts use the following syntax: "sign(+ addition of /- loss of) elemental composition charge(+/-)"
 |Parameter           | Default value     |       Description|
 |-----------------|:-----------:|---------------|
 |-mode | "pos"                     | ionization mode.
 Options: " ", "positive", "negative"|